 (11) Lay Readers are bound by the constitution and laws of the Church and Rules of the Congregations in which they perform their services.

 (12) Lay Readers perform their services without remuneration.
-If they perform a service in another Congregation than their own, that Congregation shall reimburse them for their expenses according to the guidelines of the Church.
+If they perform a service in another congregation than their own, that congregation shall reimburse them for their expenses according to the guidelines of the Church.

 (13) Lay Readers may alter prepared sermons where expressions or examples are used which may not be applicable or which appear difficult to be understood.
 Any other changes should first be discussed with the local Pastor.